AureliusFarstad/school-or-prison/readme.md

 # School or Prison

-School or Prison is an interactive web experience.
-Available at schoolprisons.com
+School or Prison is an interactive web experience available here[schoolprisons.com].

 ## Installation and Setup